mkathiravan/Android-Notes/CoroutineBuilders.md

 ### produce:

 --> It is used to create a coroutine that produces a stream of elements.
 It's similar to a generator or iterator in other programming languages, allowing you to emit values from the coroutine and consume them using a receive() function.

+---> For creating a corroutine that produces a stream of values.

                   runBlocking {
                       val channel: ReceiveChannel<Int> = produce {